 Posh locale, sensational drinks, and good DJs, Velvet Speakeasy is a basement club with a sizable dose of Old Montreal high roller types prowling the bars.
 On the in-the-know radar since October 2009, Velvet is part trend, part underground, though it's changed over the years, par for the course with most nightlife venues.

 Remember to dress up a little but not too much if you want to look the part.
 Or just wear black.
 But be on-trend.

-- drink prices are considerably reasonable for Old Montreal, with select wines starting at $9 a glass
+- Drink prices are considered reasonable for Old Montreal, with select wines starting at $9 a glass

 Naturally, Velvet has evolved over the years.
 From 2009 to roughly 2012, it was the hottest club in the city attracting models, high rollers, jet setters from out of town, and cool kids in the know.
-To say it still has that must-be-here FOMO vibe in 2017 would be laying it on thick.
+To say it still has that must-be-here FOMO (fear fo missing out) vibe would be laying it on thick.
 Otherwise, the venue really comes alive on special events, like Halloween, New Year's Eve, and Grand Prix weekend.